What is beefsteak tomato?

 Studies suggest that they contain anti-carcinogenic and anti-inflammatory substances such as alpha-tomatine, a phytonutrient found in tomatoes that have been shown to hinder the development of prostate cancer cells in men.
 Its lycopene content is also said to be beneficial in combating the malignant cells, though more research is needed to validate the same.

-Being low in calories, beefsteak tomato is considered to be a healthy diet option for reducing weight.
+Because of its low calorie content, beefsteak tomato is considered to be a healthy diet option for reducing weight.

-The presence of the antioxidant lycopene helps in inhibiting free radical damage, while its Vitamin C content aids in maintaining a healthy immune system, also keeping common ailments like cough and cold away.
+The presence of the antioxidant lycopene helps in inhibiting free radical damage, while its Vitamin C content aids in maintaining a healthy immune system, also keeping common ailments like cough and cold at bay.

-Including beefsteak tomato as a part of your daily diet may therefore contribute towards maintaining a sound overall health.
+Including beefsteak tomato as a part of your daily diet may, therefore, contribute towards maintaining an overall sound health.

 For skin and hair

-The lycopene in it promotes healthy skin and hair from within.
+The lycopene in it contributes towards maintaining a healthy hair and skin.
 Besides consumption, tomato pulp or juice may also be applied to skin and hair externally like a mask to get rid of tan and to condition your hair for a silky smooth shine.

 Can beefsteak tomato be bad for you?

-Although it is good for health if taken in controlled portions, excessive consumption of any tomato type, including the beefsteak, may lead to digestive disorders alongside other adverse effects.
+Although it is good for health if taken in controlled portions, excessive consumption of any tomato variety, including the beefsteak, may lead to digestive disorders alongside other adverse effects.

 Being high in many vitamins and minerals including Vitamin B1, B2, C, folate and iron, beefsteak may be a good diet option for pregnant women.
-However, a doctor’s consultation is recommended while including it in your diet during pregnancy.
+However, consult a doctor while adding it to your diet when pregnant.